MdSamsuzzohaShayon/algorithm-data-structure/README.md

  - [Tutorials](https://www.youtube.com/watch?v=8hly31xKli0&t=23s)
  - A set of steps or instructions for completing a task.
  - Need clearly defined problem statement, input and output
+ - The steps also tb be distinct (should not able to break it down to further subtask)
+ - The algorithm should produce a result
+ - Algorithm should actually complete and not take an infinite amount of time
  - Search algorithm
- - Linear / sequential search order
  - The steps in the algorithm need to be in a very specific order.
-    1. Start at beginning
-    2. Move sequentially
-    3. Compare current value to target
-    4. React end of list

- - Algorithm should actually complete and not take an infinite amount of time
- - The algorithm should produce a result

 ### Guideline